Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Discussion

 \textbf{Author contributions:} Conceptualization: DEJW, ES, and MSR.
 Methodology: SSha, NK, SShe, and JG.
 Investigation: SShe, TB, JK, AJS, and MSR.
 Visualization: DEJW, and ES.
 Funding acquisition: DEJW, ES, and MSR.
 Project administration: DEJW, and MSR.
 Supervision: DEJW, ES, and MSR.
 Writing – original draft: DEJW, and ES.
 Writing – review \& editing: All.

 \textbf{Data availability:} The authors declare that the data supporting the findings of this study are available within the article and its supplementary information.
 Code necessary to reproduce the results of this paper has been made available at \url{https://github.com/Image-X-Institute/Low_Field_MRI_Recon}.
-Raw data are available from the corresponding author upon reasonable request.
+Further raw data are available from the corresponding author upon reasonable request.

 \textbf{Competing Interests:} M.S.R. is a founder and equity holder of Hyperfine Inc. MSR is an equity holder of DeepSpin, GmbH.
-MSR holds a patent relating to the AUTOMAP method used in this work (11,620,772).
+M.S.R. holds two patents relating to the AUTOMAP method used in this work (11,620,772 and 12,272,129).